MaximilianGander/BTP_HackXperience_SAC_DSP/exercises/2_Connect_to_DWC/Readme.md

-# Exercise 2 - Connect to SAP Datawarehouse Cloud's Analytical Dataset
+# Exercise 2 - Connect to SAP Datasphere's Analytical Dataset

 In this short exercise, we will create a connection from SAP Analytics Cloud to connect to the Analytical Dataset we created in our first exercise.

 1. First, let us navigate to SAP Analytics Cloud and open the Connections panel:
 <br>![](/exercises/2_Connect_to_DWC/images/01_Connections.png)

-2. SAP Data Warehouse Cloud offers a public OData API (details https://api.sap.com/api/ODataAPI/overview) to support the replication of models to SAP Analytics Cloud.
+2. SAP Datasphere offers a public OData API (details https://api.sap.com/api/ODataAPI/overview) to support the replication of models to SAP Analytics Cloud.
 Let us therefore add a connection and select the OData connection type:
 <br>![](/exercises/2_Connect_to_DWC/images/02_OData.png)

 3. Last but not least, we need to configure the details: